-of which $\gamma$ is just an instance obtained by taking $\D D_3$ to consist of the application of $\dagger$E alone.
+\endgroup of which $\gamma$ is just an instance obtained by taking $\D D_3$ to consist of the application of $\dagger$E alone.
 We call {\em generalized permutations} the left-to-right orientation of these equations.

-We indicate by $=_{\beta\eta\gamma_{(g)}}^{\supset2\vee}$ the closure under substitution of the equivalence relation induced by these equations on \Ndv-derivations (by removing one or more of the subscripts or superscripts we indicate the opportune restrictions of this equivalence).
+We indicate by $=_{\beta\eta\gamma_{(g)}}^{\supset2\vee}$ the smallest congruent equivalence realation on \Ndv-derivations induced by these equations (by removing one or more of the subscripts or superscripts we indicate the opportune restrictions of this equivalence).

 It is worth observing that the schema \eqref{gammaorG} is more general than \eqref{gammaor} in two respects: first, it allows the downwards permutation of an application of $\vee$E across more than one rule application at once; second, it allows the downward permutations of $\vee$E not only when its conclusion is the major premise of an elimination rule, but also when it is the premise of an introduction or the minor premise of an elimination.
-In fact, the equational theory induced by \eqref{gammaor} is strictly contained in the one induced \eqref{gammaorG}:
+In fact, the equational theory induced by \eqref{gammaor} is strictly contained in the one induced by \eqref{gammaorG}:

 \begin{proposition}[$=_{\gamma}^{\lor}\subsetneq =_{\gamma_g}^{\lor}$] There are derivations $\D D_1$ and $\D D_2$ such that $\D D_1 =_{\gamma_g}^{\lor} \D D_2$ and $\D D_1\neq_{\gamma}^{\lor}\D D_2$. \end{proposition}